MaterSim/PyXtal/doc/Usage.rst

     matrix = ss.to_matrix_representation()

-This will results in a `15*10` array to represent the presence of 10 fundamental symmetry elements in 15 possible high symmetry crystallograph axes.
+This will result in a `15×10` array to represent the presence of 10 fundamental symmetry elements in 15 possible high symmetry crystallograph axes.
 ::

     # An example of 3-fold rotation symmetry on the (0 0 1) axis